I see but this appears the lists different from the lay people The Bodhisattva Vow / Precepts which consists of 6 major vows and 28 minor vows .

 (T251.848c7 based on translation here)

 Kannon is moving deep within the prajñāpāramitā at the sixth bodhisattvabhūmi, the abhimukhībhūmi or the stage of the manifest.
 She is headed towards the seventh bhūmi, the dūraṁgamābhūmi or the “Stage Gone Afar.”
 In short, according to various diverse schemata like those in the Buddhāvataṁsaka Mahāyānika and Abhisamayālaṁkāra Tantric traditions, she is “becoming a mahāsattva.”
 This stage that is “Gone Afar” is the first of the irreversible stages, the avaivartikāḥ bhūmayaḥ, enlightenment.
 That terminology should be familiar with anyone who knows this sūtra or even it’s ending mantra: gate gate pāragate pārasaṁgate bodhi svāhā, “gone, gone, all gone, all entirely gone, bodhi svāhā,” which Ven Thích Nhất Hạnh will translate as "“Gone, Gone, Gone beyond Gone utterly beyond.
 Oh, what an Awakening.”
 She is “going/gone afar” indeed.
-The prajñāpāramitā is practiced, perfected, and renounced, at the close of the 6th bhūmi.
+The prajñāpāramitā is practiced, perfected, at the close of the 6th bhūmi.